richardbiely/gaia-ecs/README.md

 ```
 ### Batched creation

 Another way to create entities is by creating many of them at once.
-This is much more performant than creating entities one by one.
+This is more performant than creating entities one by one.

 ```cpp
 // Create 1000 empty entities